Nelika Hughes (NESP Postdoc). The impact of Toxoplasmosis on Australian mammals.

 Greg Clarke (USyd, co-supervised with Rick Shine).
 Competition – colonisation trade-offs in toads.

 Chris Jolly (UniMelb, co-supervised with Jonno Webb).
-The impact of toads and predators on quolls.
+A broader understanding of island arks for conservation.

 Naomi Walters (UTS, co-supervised with Jonno Webb).
 Ameliorating the impact of toads on quolls.